British Virgin Islands

-Day 1: High school volunteers arrive at the airport on Beef Island, Tortola, or St. Thomas in the USVI (our travel agent assists with the options and you can read more about covid arrival details here).
+Day 1: High school volunteers arrive at the airport on Beef Island, Tortola, or St. Thomas in the USVI (our travel agents assists with the options).
 VISIONS leaders meet each student and all teens make a quick call home before the group heads out.
 (Additional calls home happen about once a week, but as with all VISIONS locations, this is otherwise a tech free teen summer program.)
 Regardless of the arrival airport, we take a ferry together to Virgin Gorda.
 Everyone settles into our homebase—a community center atop a hill with refreshing breezes and incredible ocean views in all directions.
 We also have our first Circle meeting to start getting to know each other.
 (We come together for Circle meetings on average every other day during the program.)
-Our dinner cook then delivers a fabulous island-style welcome meal that we enjoy at outdoor tables while soaking up the idyllic surroundings.
+Our dinner cook then prepares a fabulous island-style welcome meal that we enjoy at outdoor tables while soaking up the idyllic surrounds.

-Homebase crew days also continue: Groups rotate on a daily basis, cooking breakfast, cleaning our living space and shopping for food at local markets.
+Homebase crew days also commence: Groups rotate on a daily basis, cooking breakfast, cleaning our living space and shopping for food at local markets.
 Some of the other afternoon and evening activity highlights include snorkeling, exploring the island’s famous picture-perfect grottoes, known as “The Baths,” taking in the small gift shops, music and traditional foods, and enjoying bonfires with the Caribbean as our backdrop.
-During Circle meetings, our group delves into feedback activities and learning some of what it takes for effective community building.
+During Circle meetings, our group should be into the “working stage,” delving into feedback activities and learning some of what it takes for effective community building.

-Days 12 – 16: The week involves another solid push with all of our projects.
-Afternoon activities include volleyball games at Savannah Bay Beach, steel pan drum lessons, a hike up Gorda Peak for a terrific scenic outlook of many islands, snorkeling at a shipwreck and the wildly popular beach olympics.
+Days 9 – 13: The week involves a solid push with all of our projects and afternoon activities include volleyball games at Savannah Bay Beach, steel pan drum lessons, a hike up Gorda Peak for a terrific scenic outlook of many islands, and the wildly popular beach olympics.

-Day 24: This is a day to celebrate and thank our local friends for welcoming us into their lives.
-After a sleep-in and Big Clean of our living space, we start the preparations for what will be a final dinner and fun evening with our close friends and project partners.
+Day 18: This is a day to celebrate and thank our local friends for welcoming us into their lives.
+After a sleep-in and big clean of our living space, we start the preparations for what will be a final dinner and fun evening with our close friends and project partners.
 We often host a talent show and slideshow, exchange small gifts and say our final goodbyes.